intel/pepc/CONTRIBUTING.md

 its own f-string, aligned with the opening quote.

 Use `\` continuation only outside parentheses (where omitting it would be a syntax error).
-Inside parentheses, `\` is not needed — Python handles implicit string concatenation automatically.
+Inside parentheses, `\` is not needed.
+Python handles implicit string concatenation automatically.

 **Examples:**